Eight Types of Particles

 せつぞくじょ (Conjunctive Particles)

-Conjunctive particles are similar to conjunctions in English that they connect sentences together.
+Conjunctive particles are similar to conjunctions in English that they connect two or more sentences together into one.
 Some common ones are , けど, から, ので.

 here is not to be confused with the Case Particle used as a subject marker.